midwayjs/pandora/docs/source/en/monitor/resource.md

 ## Common behavior

+All API can access via `http://127.1:7002/`, such like `curl http://127.1:7002/info`.
+It only listen on loopback address (127.0.0.1), cannot access from outside, so that means no safety problem.

 All RESTFul resource APIs are packaged by a uniform data structure, the origin data is in the `data` field.

 ```javascript